 However, these settings will not take effect until May 25, 2018, which is the same day GDPR comes into force.

 The EU General Data Protection Regulation (GDPR) replaces the Data Protection Directive 95/46/EC and was designed to harmonize data privacy laws across Europe, to protect and empower all EU citizens data privacy and to reshape the way organizations across the region approach data privacy.
-The key articles of the GDPR, as well as information on its business impact, can be found throughout this site.
+The key articles of the GDPR, as well as information on its business impact, can be found throughout this document.

 The retention period applies to user-level and event-level data associated with cookies, user-identifiers (such as User-ID) and advertising identifiers (such as DoubleClick cookies, Android’s Advertising ID, Apple’s Identifier for Advertisers).